Midsummer Eve Bonfire on Skagen Beach

-Midsummer Eve Bonfire on Skagen Beach (Sankt Hansblus på Skagen strand) is a 1906 painting by P.S.
+Midsummer Eve Bonfire on Skagen Beach (Sankt Hansblus på Skagen strand) is a 1906 painting by the Danish artist P.S.
 Krøyer.
 The large work, which took several years to complete, shows many of the artists in the group known as the Skagen Painters as well as influential members of Skagen's local community.

 Background

 The Skagen Painters were a close-knit group of mainly Danish artists who gathered each summer from the late 1870s in the fishing village of Skagen in the far north of Jutland, painting the local fishermen and their own gatherings and celebrations.
 Peder Severin Krøyer (1851–1909), who was born in Stavanger, Norway, but brought up in Copenhagen, first arrived in Skagen in 1882 and returned almost every summer, finally settling there after marrying Marie Triepcke in 1889.
 He had already gained a reputation for his paintings of the fishermen in Hornbæk on the north coast of Zealand and had been influenced by the Impressionist movement in his travels to France.
 In Skagen, he became one of the central and most enthusiastic members of the group of painters, creating masterpieces emphasizing the special effects of the local light in his beach scenes while painting several memorable works recording the lively gatherings of the artists.